lakpathi1999/Dcmtonifti_conversion/README.md

 # Dcmtonifti_conversion
+# Used python library 'dcm2nifti'
-Convert dicom series into a niftii format
+Task is to convert one subject's DICOM series into a single nifti(.nii.gz) format based on instance_series_UID